open-ephys/gui-docs/source/User-Manual/Plugins/Acquisition-Board.rst

 This only applies to Acquisition Boards with an Open Ephys FPGA (most boards purchased after December 2022).
 If you're unsure about which board you have, check out `this page <https://open-ephys.github.io/acq-board-docs/User-Manual/Generations-differences.html>`__.

+.. note:: Gateware v2.0 and later requires Acquisition Board plugin v2.0 or newer and, on Windows, FTDI drivers v1.4.0.1.
+Before updating the gateware, please ensure that you have the latest version of the Acquisition Board plugin installed and that your FTDI drivers are up to date.
+If you have installed Open Ephys GUI v1.1.0 or later, the latest FTDI drivers should already be installed.

 Plugin configuration
 ====================